 Inifinis has previous been chaired by another former big six boss.
 Ex-SSE chief executive Ian Marchant held the role of chairman of the board from 2013-2015.

-Infinis, bought by 3i Infrastructure in December 2016, operates a portfolio of portfolio of 121 renewable generation sites across the UK.
+Infinis, bought by 3i Infrastructure in December 2016, operates a portfolio of 121 renewable generation sites across the UK.